-- Assessing the driver (the type of contingency circuit transformer etc.) causing the constraint and the type of constraint (e.g. thermal overload of equipment; or the lack of transmission network capacity to accommodate the power flow) on the network. - Assessing the location of the transmission network constraint.
-The locations of the identified constraints define the boundary of the potential locational constraint area. - Assessing whether the constraints would be resolved by constraining on more capacity in the area.
+- Assessing the driver (i.e. the type of contingency, and the item of equipment such as a circuit, transformer etc.) causing the constraint; and the type of constraint (e.g. thermal overload of equipment, or the lack of transmission network capacity to accommodate the power flow) on the network; - Assessing the location of the transmission network constraint.
+The locations of the identified constraints for the range of test cases are used to define the boundary of the potential locational constraint area; and - Assessing whether the constraints would be resolved by constraining on more capacity in the area.
 Therefore, only nodes where additional capacity at that node will alleviate all or most of the identified constraint are considered to be in the constraint area in the context of this analysis.
 If the area constraint relates to getting power out of an area and is alleviated by reducing generation in the area the constraint is not part of the scope of this work.